nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomStack/README.md

 	int[] items – An array, which will hold all of our elements. int Count – This property will return the count of items in the collection. const int InitialCapacity – this constant's value will be the initial capacity of the internal array.

+### Implementation

+Create a new public class CustomStack and add a private constant field named InitialCapacity and set the value to 4.
+This field is used to declare the initial capacity of the internal array.

+We already know that it's not a good practice to have magic numbers in your code.
+Afterward, we are going to declare our internal array and a field for the count of elements in our collection.